Replace and delete data in your Tinybird Data Sources

 You can also truncate a Data Source directly from the UI:

-Deleting selectively is only available via API, but truncating it to delete all of its data can be done via the UI.
+Deleting selectively is only available via API, but truncating it to delete all the data is availabl via the UI.

 Replace data selectively